 Backup PuTTY settings and sessions to another copy of PuTTY

-How to Copy and Back Up PuTTY Sessions and Settings to Another PC
+How to Back Up and Copy PuTTY Sessions & Settings to Another PC

 Last updated on | 9 replies